 Lake Mallalieu is a public body of water.

 The Lake Mallalieu Association (LMA) is a “qualified lake association” under Wis.
 Stat. section 281.68(3m)(a).
-This state law directs that any person who owns property or resides within one mile of Lake Mallalieu may become an LMA Member by paying the annual membership fee.
+This state law directs that any person who owns property or resides within one mile of Lake Mallalieu for at least one month in a year may become an LMA Member by paying the annual membership fee.

-You may join the LMA by going to the LMA website's "Annual Dues" page and clicking the PayPal button.
+You may join the LMA by going to the LMA website's "Annual Dues" page and clicking the PayPal button, or by mailing your $50 check to the LMA.

-After you join the LMA, request information about the LMA Board's proposed dredging project.
+After you join the LMA, request information about the LMA Board's proposed projects.

-Lake Mallalieu and the Willow River are public bodies of water, and many people have important interests that would be affected by the LMA Board's proposed dredging project.
+Lake Mallalieu, the Willow River, and the St. Croix River are public bodies of water, and many people have important interests that are affected by the LMA Board's projects.

 Critical stakeholders include, at least: